Beyond Electricity: The Whole Earth is Plugged In

 What about the tides?

 When it comes to causing tides (the oceans rise and fall twice each day) the sun has an important partner—the moon.
 The moon is only 240,000 miles from earth, while the sun is about 93 million miles away.
 However, because the sun is so much larger than the moon, its gravity has a much stronger pull on the Earth.
-The gravity between the moon and the earth and between the sun “pulls” the water in our oceans as the earth rotates on is axis.
+The gravity between the moon and the earth and between the sun and the earth “pulls” the water in our oceans as the earth rotates on is axis.
 We see this “pulling” as the tides rise and fall each day.